bhavayAnand9/file-chopper/readme.md

 # file-chopper
-Continous Integration using Jenkins or Travis Is Still Pending.

-Splitter Split and merge files in multiple parts.
+chopper split and merge files in multiple parts.

 ### Installation
 To Install Globally